Publication and Design Services

 ***Please note that OPR requests a four-week window between the date of the request and the project due date.

-Project Request Form.doc is a fill in the blank document.
-Please download, complete and return to the Office of Public Relations
+Project Request Form (right click this link, and select "Save As") is a fill in the blank document.
+Please download, complete and return to the Office of Public Relations at MarCom@asbury.edu.

 Because projects often require significant preparation, OPR invites requestors to include us in unit planning discussions toward integrated deliverables.